beqabeqa473/Asra/README.txt

 will automatically and incrementally recompile the app upon source changes.
 With the basics of SBT introduced, here is how to build the app:

 First, set the ANDROID_SDK_HOME environment variable to the root directory of your Android SDK installation.
-Note that, as of this writing, the Android 2.2 SDK is needed to build Spiel.
+Note that, as of this writing, the Android 4.0 SDK is needed to build Spiel.
 Once set, run the following command:

 $ sbt android:package-debug

-This leaves a spiel*.apk file in a subdirectory of target/ based on the Scala version against which Spiel has been built.
+This leaves a target/spiel*.apk file ready to be installed to your device or emulator.

 If you have a device plugged in and recognized by _adb_, you can also run: